 - NEVER operate a generator indoors.
 If you use a back-up electricity generator, install it outside.
 Open windows do not provide sufficient ventilation to safety operate a generator indoors.

 Stay warm, stay safe: Hypothermia

 Hypothermia, or cold stress, happens when exposure causes the body temperature to fall below 95° F. It is important to remember that a person does not need to be exposed to cold weather to suffer from hypothermia.
-Older people, infants and those weakened by chronic illness are especially susceptible and may be vulnerable, even when indoors.
+Older people, infants and those weakened by chronic illness are especially susceptible and may be vulnerable.
 If you know someone who might be susceptible, remember to call them regularly.
 If you think you may be susceptible, have a friend, neighbor or family member call you daily.

 Symptoms of Hypothermia:

 - A sudden change in appearance or behavior

 - Skin that is cool to the touch